-It would be hard to overemphasize the importance of maturity to a good relationship.
-This is especially true in marriage.
+It’s hard to overemphasize the importance of maturity to a good relationship – especially marriage.

-Take some time to reflect on the qualities of maturity below.
-As you do this, first examine your own life before applying it to others.
-We are wise to focus on being the kind of person that our current or future spouse needs.
+Reflect on the qualities of maturity below.
+Examine your own life before applying it to others.
+Focus on being the kind of person that your current or future spouse needs.

-If you recognize patterns of immaturity in your life or in others, always remember that behaviors, perspectives and life-patterns rarely appear without a history.
-Looking closely and honestly at our history is essential to breaking these patterns of life.
+When you recognize patterns of immaturity in your life or in others, remember that life-patterns rarely appear without a history.
+Looking closely and honestly at our history is essential to breaking immature patterns of life.

 Characteristics of maturity

-This list is obviously not a complete description of a mature person, but it offers a starting point for self-evaluation and conversation with others.
+The characteristics below are not a complete description of a mature person.
+They do, however, offer a starting point for self-evaluation and for conversation with others.